Kevinouio/MSU-AI-Building-Classification/README.md

 ## Results

 The model achieved a **best validation accuracy of 95%** at epoch 17.
+The confusion matrix for the full dataset is in the repo as FullDatasetMatrix.png and the confusion matrix for the cleaned dataset is CleanedDatasetMatrix.png.
+On the full dataset, we achieved 11237/12584, or roughly 89.3% accuracy.
+On the cleaned dataset, we achieved 10062/10193, or roughly 98.7% accuracy.

 ## Testing Instructions

 The model was entirely trained in Google Colab, so it is easiest to run it there.
+Add the model and dataset to a google drive.
 Open the test_model notebook in Colab.
-Then add the model and dataset to the memory of the Colab instance and switch the hosted runtime to TPU.
-Change the paths in the notebook to their corresponding path in the Colab instance.
-Alternatively you can add the files to your google drive, which is how the notebook is set up intially.
+Switch the hosted runtime to TPU.
+Change the paths in the notebook to their corresponding path in the google drive (after it is mounted).
+Alternatively you can add the files manually and specify the paths in the colab instance.

 To install all dependencies:
 ```bash